unfunco/terraform-null-context/README.md

 Terraform module for generating consistent naming and tagging conventions.
-This is not tied to any specific provider but has generally been used with Amazon Web Services to generate billing tags and unique resource names.
+This is not tied to any specific provider but has generally been used with Amazon Web Services to generate billing tags and unique names for resources.

 ## Getting started